Homemade “Power Bars” and “Wheat Thins” Without Plastic

 When I decided to live plastic-free, I had to give up energy bars, crackers, and most processed snack foods.
 Other plastic-free bloggers have found themselves with the same dilemma: how to munch without the plastic, as well as the additives that come in those crunchy snacks.

-Well, my blogger friend Katie from Kitchen Stewardship has published a whole e-Book called Healthy Snacks to Go and sent me a copy to review.
-What I love about this book is that most of the snack ideas can be made plastic-free.
+Well, my blogger friend Katie from Kitchen Stewardship has published a whole e-Book called Healthy Snacks to Go.
+(If you purchase via links on this site, My Plastic-Free Life earns a small commission!)
+Katie sent me a copy to review, and what I love about this book is that most of the snack ideas can be made plastic-free.

 Katie’s recipes are very, very easy to understand even for someone like me who is phobic about baking after an early pita bread fiasco left me covered in flour with nothing to show for my efforts but a bunch of tooth-breaking frisbees.
 Each recipe in the book is labeled with icons indicating features of that snack, such as whether there are certain allergens in it, how expensive it is to make, and how much work is required.
 The Power Bars I made (actually Power Balls) were “medium intensity” and the Wheat Thins are labeled “hard.”
 But honestly, if I could make them, how hard can they actually be???

 The ingredients for the Power Bars can be rolled out into bars or rolled up into balls.
 Balls are way easier for me, so that’s what I chose.
 There are 14 different Power Bar recipes in the book.
 Here are the ingredients for the one I decided to make.
 It’s a modified version of Katie’s Basic Date and Nut Bars using only ingredients I already had in the house: